Mount Abundance Homestead: History

-The Scottish Australian Investment Company was active in investing in pastoral property in Queensland between 1860-1890.
-The Company had been founded in Scotland, encouraged by reports from Scottish settlers in Australia, and was established with two main purposes: acquisition of land largely for grazing and agricultural pursuits; and granting loans or advances on property mortgages.
+The Scottish Australian Investment Company was active in investing in pastoral property in Queensland between 1860 and 1890.
+The company had been founded in Scotland, encouraged by reports from Scottish settlers in Australia, and was established with two main purposes: acquisition of land largely for grazing and agricultural pursuits; and granting loans or advances on property mortgages.
 Despite this two-fold purpose, in its first twenty years in Australia it was primarily a loan and mortgage company.
-During the early 1860s through the persistence of Robert Morehead as its Australian manager, the Company entered into pastoral activity and acquired property in Central/Western Queensland (Bowen Downs) and in the Gulf Country.
-During the 1860s, the Company made a number of loans to Queensland graziers, including Mount Abundance.
+During the early 1860s through the persistence of Robert Morehead as its Australian manager, the company entered into pastoral activity and acquired property in Central/Western Queensland (Bowen Downs) and in the Gulf Country.
+During the 1860s, the company made a number of loans to Queensland graziers, including Mount Abundance.

-An article in 1875 recounted that when the Company took possession of Mount Abundance, the "improvements" consisted of only a wretched homestead, and suggested that Spencer was contented to live in his bark-covered buildings till they were old, and dilapidated.
-It is possible therefore, although not actually stated in the same article, that the Company may have erected a new homestead on the property in the late 1860s.
+An article in 1875 recounted that when the company took possession of Mount Abundance, the "improvements" consisted of only a wretched homestead, and suggested that Spencer was contented to live in his bark-covered buildings till they were old, and dilapidated.
+It is possible therefore, although not actually stated in the same article, that the company may have erected a new homestead on the property in the late 1860s.

-By the mid 1870s, Mount Abundance station was described as one of the largest establishments in the Maranoa and considered to be one of the best grazing properties in Western Queensland.
-The Head Station comprised a Homestead (occupied by the Manager), sub-Manager's residence, office, store, residences for the storekeeper and bookkeeper, men's quarters, workshops, two large receiving stores and 7 acre of garden.
-Stock returns for 1875 indicate that Mount Abundance was run in conjunction with Nive Downs, a property north of Charleville which had also been acquired by the Company.
+By the mid-1870s, Mount Abundance station was described as one of the largest establishments in the Maranoa and considered to be one of the best grazing properties in Western Queensland.
+The Head Station comprised a homestead (occupied by the manager), sub-manager's residence, office, store, residences for the storekeeper and bookkeeper, men's quarters, workshops, two large receiving stores and 7 acre of garden.
+Stock returns for 1875 indicate that Mount Abundance was run in conjunction with Nive Downs, a property north of Charleville which had also been acquired by the company.
 The woolshed to the southwest of the homestead was reputed to be one of the largest in Queensland in the early 1880s.
 Photographic evidence indicates that the shingle roof of the homestead was clad with iron between 1890 and 1895.

 Mount Abundance station was resumed by the Queensland Government in 1923, being regarded as offering the best prospect for successful closer settlement.
 The main purpose of the resumption was the subdivision of land for the combined raising of wheat and sheep, and to extend agricultural settlement into the western districts.
 The land was made available for selection in 1927, and the Mount Abundance Homestead block comprising 2018 acre was selected by Ernest Martyn.
 Following the death of E Martyn, the property passed to his son PJ Martyn, who died in 1993.
 The property was further subdivided in the late 1970s, and presently comprises an area of just under 500 ha.
 Of the former complex of buildings, only the homestead and quarters to the rear of the building are extant.